 Since changes in microbiota also affect energy homeostasis, weight loss is achieved.

-Mini Gastric Bypass VS Gastric Bypass: The Difference?
+Mini Gastric Bypass vs Gastric Bypass: The Difference?

 Traditional gastric bypass is very effective when it comes to weight loss.
-However, it is technically challenging and also carries a 7 per cent complication risk.[5]Obesity Coverage
+However, it is technically challenging and also carries a 7 per cent complication risk.

 In a bid to make the procedure simpler and reduce complications, Dr Robert Rutledge developed a mini gastric bypass in 1997.

 Also, known as one-anastomosis bypass, it is a less complicated version of traditional gastric bypass that may lead to similar weight loss.
 Some of the key mini-gastric bypass vs traditional gastric bypass (RNY) differences are explained below.

 Cost

 A mini-gastric bypass is less expensive as compared to traditional laparoscopic or open gastric bypass.
+The following table highlights the cost of a mini-gastric bypass and traditional gastric bypass.

 Procedure Mexico Australia US